 Food & drink

 Food quality: The dining times for breakfast and lunch are very flexible for each guest, depending daily on what they have decided to do for their safari activities.
 Breakfast usually consists of tea/coffee, fruit, cereals, toast and a cooked breakfast with eggs of your choice.

 Dinner has 3 courses with a choice for the main and is usually a mix of international cuisine.
 Dietary requirements can be easily catered for with prior notice.
-On our last visit in November 2011 we enjoyed cream of vegetable soup to start, rach of lamb for main, and a delicious coconut crème brulee for desert.
+On our last visit in November 2013 we enjoyed cream of courgette soup to start; red snapper, mixed vegetables and mango salsa for main, and a delicious coconut crème brulee for desert.
 Dining takes place in a variety of imaginative locations.

 When we last visited the food at Sand Rivers was very tasty and imaginative with extremely fresh produce used throughout.

 Dining style: Mixture of group dining and individual tables

 Cost of meal e.g. lunch: Included

 Drinks included: At Sand Rivers most drinks are included – from all soft drinks to house wines and local beers & spirits.
 However, this excludes champagne, vintage wine and certain imported spirits.

 Honeymoons: Sand Rivers has a very romantic setting right on the Rufiji River and a level of personal service that will make your trip feel very special.
 The rooms are very private with lovely views across the river.
 Expect special touches to make your honeymoon to Tanzania unforgettable.See more ideas for Honeymoons in Tanzania